BillHertzing/Bill.Hertzing.github.io/_drafts/Powershell-to-convert-Nest-report-to-Excel-Pivot-table.md

 ---
 Title: Powershell to convert Nest report to Excel Pivot table
-tags: Powershell Nest RegEx PIvotTable Excel
+tags: [Powershell, Nest, RegEx, Excel, PivotTable]
 description: Powershell script to access data from Nest thermostat and produce an Excel worksheet with Pivot table and graph
 category: technical
 ---

+A Powershell script to read a Nest history report and dump it into an Excel pivot table.

  Notes for PowerShell SLC meetup
  1) List of cool PowerShell projects folks wold like to work on